 Improving on-page SEO isn’t restricted to text-based content; you should also optimize any images that appear.
 Images are a great way to break up text and make long-form content more engaging and easier to read.

 They also present rich SEO opportunities: Optimize images for organic search by choosing smaller file sizes, such as opting for the JPG format over PNG.
-Make sure you apply the best image size for your intended use as well.
+Apply the best image size for your intended use as well.

 Fine-tune your technical SEO